thank you message

 Steffi Friedrichs, Directorate for Science, Technology and Innovation, OECD :: "Nanotechnology - an Enabler of the Next Production Revolution"

 Nicklas Bergman, Entrepreneur &tech investor, Intergalactic Industries, Sweden :: "Surviving the Tech Storm”

 Juan Mª Vázquez, Secretary General for Science and Innovation, Spain

 Manuel Heitor, Minister of Science, Technology and Higher Education, Portugal

 Paulo Ferrão is President of the Board of Directors of the Fundação para a Ciência e a Tecnologia (FCT).
-He had been the director of the MIT-Portugal programme since 2006, a strategic partnership set up between the Massachusetts Institute of Technology (MIT) and several Portuguese universities and research centres, supported and funded by FCT.
+He has also been the director of the MIT-Portugal programme since 2006.

-Ned Thomas’ research interests include polymer physics and engineering of the mechanical and optical properties of block copolymers, liquid crystalline polymers, and hybrid organic-inorganic nanocomposites.
+His research interests include polymer physics and engineering of the mechanical and optical properties of block copolymers, liquid crystalline polymers, and hybrid organic-inorganic nanocomposite

 Thomas is the recipient of the 1991 High Polymer Physics Prize of the American Physical Society and the 1985 American Chemical Society Creative Polymer Chemist Award.
 He was elected a Fellow of the American Physical Society and a member of the American Academy of Arts and Sciences and the National Academy of Engineering.